microsoft/taco-team-build/README.md

 2. Copy the contents of the “samples/gulp” folder to the root of your project.
 3. Go to the command line in that folder and type “npm install”
 4. Type "gulp"

+### Grunt Build Sample
+1. Install Grunt globally if you haven’t (npm install -g grunt).
+2. Copy the contents of the “samples/grunt” folder to the root of your project.
+3. Go to the command line in that folder and type “npm install”
+4. Type "grunt"

 ### Command Line Utility Sample
 1.  npm install the taco-team-build package globally (Ex: npm install -g c:\path\to\taco-team-build)